 Disclosure: I am honored to be a member of the Stonyfield Clean Plate Club, and to work with Brewer’s Organics.
 I received product and/or product coupons for writing this post, but all thoughts and opinions are my own.

-This mango raspberry soup is so easy to make, you can have it in your belly in less than 5 minutes.
+This chilled soup recipe is so easy to make, you can have it in your belly in less than 5 minutes.
 If you live in an area that has has some delicious fresh produce, by all means, use it in this recipe.
 However, if you’re in a situation where the raspberries or mango are out of season or difficult to find, use frozen fruit.
 Either way, you’ll be chillin’ out with a yummi bowl of soup for breakfast, lunch, or dinner.

 Chef Bec’s recipe tips: